Study Abroad programme

 How are modules assessed?

-Each module is assessed differently.
-Usually, assessment includes a mix of written papers, exams, special tests, presentations or productions and other practical assignments.
+Each module may be assessed differently.
+Usually, assessment includes a mix of written papers, exams, special tests, presentations, performance or practical assignments.

 Our modules are designed for different stages of the undergraduate programme.
 Each one has a level (4, 5 or 6) to help you choose the right one for you.